loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

     - Paste the internal connection URL you copied in the first step, but **change the database name at the end** from `/postgres` to `/my_app_db`.
 The final URL should look like this: `postgres://postgres:random_password@container_name:5432/my_app_db`.
     - Finally, and this is crucial, check the "Is Build Variable" box.
 This makes the `DATABASE_URL` variable available during the Docker build process (using the `ARG DATABASE_URL` instruction in the `Dockerfile`), and this allows commands like `manage.py migrate` to connect to the database during the image build.

-With these steps complete, your Django application is now fully configured to communicate with its PostgreSQL database, all managed neatly within your Coolify project.
-You can now safely start the Django app.
+And with that, Django can reach its PostgreSQL database, and you can safely start the app.

 ## Step 5: configure backups